 3. Broad data reuse and weak data-exit terms

-Watch for boilerplate giving the vendor the right to “use your data to improve services.”
+Watch for boilerplate giving the vendor the right to "use your data to improve services."
 That can mean training on your confidential data and repurposing learnings elsewhere.
-Narrow the license to your project only, require encryption in transit/at rest, and mandate secure deletion or return at contract end, backed by a certificate of destruction.
+Narrow the license to your project only, require encryption in transit and at rest, and mandate secure deletion or return at contract end, backed by a certificate of destruction.

 4. "Trust us" security